Nashwa Eassa: Career

 In 2015, Eassa won the Elsevier Foundation Award for Early Career Women Scientists in the Developing World.
 The award recognized her research on lessening film accumulation on the surface of high-speed semiconductors.

 Eassa is involved in the development of nanotube structures and titanium oxide nanoparticles.
 She is also involved in projects to develop methods to split water molecules for hydrogen collection and to sanitize water with solar radiation.

 She has been a candidate as Arab Countries Vice-President for Organization for Women in Science for the Developing World.

-As an Assistant Professor in Khartoum, her achievements include prestigious awards like the Elsevier Award and the Lindau Prize.
-These awards brought a great deal of international visibility and opportunities.
-She aspires to inspire the next generation of women scientists in Sudan by improve training opportunities and fosters support through industries like an OWSD National Chapter.
+As an Assistant Professor in Khartoum, her achievements include awards like the Elsevier Award and the Lindau Prize.
+These awards brought international visibility and opportunities.
+She improved training opportunities and fosters support through industries like an OWSD National Chapter for the next generation of women scientists in Sudan.

-Nashwa has an inspiring journey as a Sudanese woman physicist who overcame cultural and academic challenges to achieve international recognition.
+Nashwa is a Sudanese woman physicist who overcame cultural and academic challenges to achieve international recognition.
 In Sudan, societal norms restrict women’s independence, but she pursued her passion for physics despite its limited resources and lack of stability.